HeathVn/sql-detective-game/README.md

 SQL - Mellon City Mysteria is the brainchild of two Carnegie Mellon University (CMU) graduate students with a passion for data and a shared love for mystery-solving adventures. 💻❤

-Here's how this game came to life: In the pursuit of honing our SQL skills, we stumbled upon the exciting SQL Murder Mystery ([check it out here](https://mystery.knightlab.com/), a self-directed lesson for mastering SQL commands and concepts.
+Here's how this game came to life: In the pursuit of honing our SQL skills, we stumbled upon the SQL Murder Mystery ([check it out here](https://mystery.knightlab.com/), a self-directed lesson for mastering SQL commands and concepts.
 Captivated by the challenge, we envisioned taking this concept to the next level by making it accessible even to those unfamiliar with programming.

 Recognizing a lack of one-player murder mystery games with an interactive element, we embarked on this journey of blending our love for programming with the excitement of murder mystery.
 We also took this as a challenge to seamlessly integrate two programming languages that we are familiar with - SQL and Python!
 Notably, we also explored using Streamlit, an open-source Python framework used to create interactive data apps, to bring our visiton to reality.